zizzfizzix/wp-post-upsert-webhooks/readme.txt

    * Duplicate suppression settings
    * Log retention settings
 5. Each webhook configuration is automatically assigned a unique ID for tracking
+6. Use the "Duplicate" button to clone existing webhook configurations when needed
-6. Use the Logs section to monitor webhook executions and troubleshoot any issues
+7. Use the Logs section to monitor webhook executions and troubleshoot any issues
-7. Configure retry settings based on your needs:
+8. Configure retry settings based on your needs:
    * Choose between constant delay or exponential backoff
    * Set appropriate delay values and retry limits
    * Add jitter for exponential backoff to prevent concurrent retries